davidegat/G-PoinT/README.md

 <li><b>deu</b>tsch<br><br>
 Some languages may create chaos (e.g. portuguese, japanese...), in those cases <b>just use language code</b> like <b>jp</b>, <b>pt</b>.
 You can use this format for any language if unsure.
 <h3>Results from GPT and DALL-E</h3>
 For different results (more slides, more text, specific contexts), modify the <a href="https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api">prompt</a> at the beginning of the script directly.
 Try different prompts, temperatures, and tokens for fine-tuned results.
-If you need more realistic, artistic, or other styles for image generation, modify DALL-E prompt accordingly, read comments in code for details.
+If you need more realistic, artistic, or other styles for picture generation, modify DALL-E prompt accordingly, read comments in code for details.
 Also refer to <a href="https://python-pptx.readthedocs.io/en/latest/">pptx library documentation</a> to customize font, colors, text size and other presentation elements.<br><br>
 <b>Please note</b>: script actually works well generating 8 slides made of 6 points each.
 If you need to increase slide number, amount of text, or to give GPT more "fantasy" editing the <a href="https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature">temperature</a> parameters, you should check for apropriate <a href="https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them">token size</a> an be ready to wait <b>longer generation times</b>, and pay more on API costs (still really low btw).<br><br>

 <h3>What it does?</h3>

-<li>Shows Tkinter GUI and asks user for a topic and number of images to generate
+<li>Shows Tkinter GUI and asks user for a topic and number of pictures to generate
 <li>Sends prompt and topic to GPT
 <li>Gets back 8 key points, each one will be a slide
 <li>Sends one prompt for each key point to generate slide content text
 <li>Creates a PPTX file from template with key points as slide titles, and fills them with generated text
 <li>Translates topic from whatever language to English (also via GPT prompt - if not already in English).
-<li>Asks DALL-E for images using topic in English
+<li>Asks DALL-E for pictures using topic in English
 <li>Saves PPTX and PNG files.
 <li>Generates other files at user request: presentation script, MP3 audio of the script.
 <li>First slide will be empty for user customization